benwaffle/the-vala-manual/flag-operations.md

 Flag operations
 ===============

-Flag types are a variation on enumerated types, in which any number of flag values can be combined in a single instance of the flag type.
-There are therefore operations available to combine several values in an instance, and to find out which values are represented in an instance.
+Flag types are a variation on enumerated types, in which any number of flag values can be combined in a single instance.
+There are operations available to combine several values in an instance, and to find out which values are represented.

 -   flag-combination-expression: